khj1977/geometry_math/articles/simple-particle.md

 - To make method of control of fluid dynamics via micro mechanical method.

 ## Methodology
-- Numerical simulation based visualization of partiles and trajectry analysis using frequency domain analysis, geometry and physics.
+- Numerical simulation based visualization of particles and trajectry analysis using frequency domain analysis, geometry and physics.

 # Differential Equation and applications